Azure/ai-hub/docs/responsibleai.md

 * Malicious Usage: LLMs can be used for malicious purposes, such as prompt injection attacks, also known as jailbreaks.
 This is when an adversary manipulates the input prompt to trick the LLM into generating harmful or undesirable outputs, such as commands, passwords, or secrets.
 This can compromise the integrity and functionality of the AI applications, as well as cause damage or harm to the users and the organizations.
 * Environmental Consequences: LLMs can have a significant environmental impact, due to the high computational cost and energy consumption of training and running large models.
 This can contribute to the global carbon footprint and climate change, as well as increase the operational costs and resource constraints of the developers and the organizations.

-### How to Mitigate the Risks and Challenges of Using Large Language Models?
+### How to mitigate the risks and challenges of using Large Language Models?

 To mitigate the risks and challenges of using LLMs, it is recommended to adopt a comprehensive, iterative, and layered approach that involves the following steps: